DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-technology.[^17_Lindsay_3] [^17_Lindsay_4] [^17_Lindsay_5] It should be the responsibility of both men and women to negotiate the new possibilities (specifically new norms and expectations around courtship) afforded in dating relationships, “but the media would certainly have us think that . . . women must figure it out before we end up desperate and alone”.[^17_Lindsay_5] To add to the complication, online dating sites, despite their potentially alternative media form, further perpetuate a traditional view of love and romance.
+technology.[^17_Lindsay_3] [^17_Lindsay_4] [^17_Lindsay_5] It should be the responsibility of both men and women to negotiate the new possibilities (specifically new norms and expectations around courtship) afforded in dating relationships, "but the media would certainly have us think that . . . women must figure it out before we end up desperate and alone".[^17_Lindsay_5] To add to the complication, online dating sites, despite their potentially alternative media form, further perpetuate a traditional view of love and romance.
 The websites present narrow examples of user narratives that fit what